nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 A single `Lesson` is displayed using a `LessonCard`.
 All `Lesson` objects belonging to a student is displayed in a list using the `LessonListPanel`, which contains a `ListView` of multiple `LessonCard`s.
 The list of lessons is displayed side by side the list of students.
 The `ViewCommand` is used to specify which student's list of lessons to view.
+The `PersonListPanel` also has a listener that displays the selected student's list of lesson.

 #### Design considerations: